kevinschaul/kevinschaul.github.io/_posts/2013-04-19-introducing-binify.md

 Performing hexagon binning on deadline isn't easy.
 [Mmqgis](http://michaelminn.com/linux/mmqgis/), a useful [QGIS](http://qgis.org/) plugin, can help with the step of creating the grid, but it requires using a GUI and is finicky.
 It can't easily be automated.
 And it certainly can't end up in a Makefile, [as we'd prefer all our data manipulation to](http://bost.ocks.org/mike/make/).

-**Introducing: Binify** &mdaph; A command-line tool to better visualize crowded dot density maps.
+**Introducing: Binify** &mdash; A command-line tool to better visualize crowded dot density maps.
 (That's bin-i-FY, for you phonetics.)

 Binify takes all the meticulous guesswork out of hexagon binning.
 Simply give the program a point shapefile, and it'll output a calculated hexagon grid version of the data ready to be visualized.